schalkneethling/150days-of-html/content/book/day009/_index.md

+---
+title: Chapter 9 | modulepreload, next, pingback, and search
+keywords: html, html standard, how-to, learn html
+description: In this chapter we keep digging into the `link` element and specifically, the rel attribute.
+menu:
+  book:
+    weight: 9
+---

-# Day 9
+# Chapter 9 | modulepreload, next, pingback, and search

-Welcome to Day 9!

-As mentioned yesterday, today we conclude our exploration of the `rel` attribute keywords on the `link` element. 🥵😉 It sure was quite the exploration.
+As mentioned in the previous chapter, in this chapter we conclude our exploration of the `rel` attribute keywords on the `link` element. 🥵😉 It sure was quite the exploration.
 The four remaining keywords are: `modulepreload`, `next`, `pingback`, and `search`.

 Let dive in 🐬